anuragsh27/anuragsh27/README.md

 - 🔭 I’m currently working in **Nagarro Software Pvt Ltd.**

-- Star the Repositories or fork the repositoried crated by Me
+- Star the Repositories or fork the repositories crated by Me

 - 🌱 I’m currently learning **IOT and Machine Learning**